 I’ve always loved to cook, eat just about everything, and be active.
 By the end of high school I had become fascinated with food politics and how our food can help or hurt us that I was definite – nutrition was my major.

 My internship included hands-on experience at Johns Hopkins Hospital where I was able to work with individuals diagnosed with some of the most rare nutrition-related diseases as well as the most common.
 I came away with the concern that in order to get my clients to eat healthy I would also need to show them some easy, enjoyable ways to make these foods delicious.

-After becoming an RD and getting some clinical nutrition experience under my belt, I went back to Hopkins to work on nutrition research while earning a certificate in professional culinary arts.
+After becoming an RD (registered dietitian) and getting some clinical nutrition experience under my belt, I went back to Hopkins to work on nutrition research while earning a certificate in professional culinary arts.
 At that point I was prepared to pair my culinary arts training with my nutrition science knowledge in order to plan nourishing meals, which also pleased the palates of my clients.